Interface in Java – Uncover the Difference Between Classes and Interfaces

 You must be knowing about simple interests from school arithmetic.
 You also must be knowing about the formula for calculating the simple interest for a given principal amount.
 But consider the case of different banks throughout the world.
 They calculate the simple interest by the same formula but they have their own rates of interest.
 Hence the same method name would be useful to the banks but their implementations would be completely different.

-Now let us assume that a computer has the prototype of the function which calculates interest.
+Now let us assume that a computer has the prototype of the function that calculates interest.
 This computer does not have the implementation of the function.
-It simply knows that there is a function which is useful for calculating interest.
+It simply knows that there is a function that is useful for calculating interest.
 This computer is now an interface.

 Interface in Java